dimagi/mobile-deploy/README.md

 * the code that adds/removs jobs from jenkins views doesn't seem to be working
 * auto-compile release notes from PRs
 * would be nice to automatically name and lock in jenkins builds triggered by the deploy scripts

+## architecture overview
+Mobile deploy does 3 things:

+ * Manipulates git state using local repositories and manually calling git commands via a python shell interface.
+ * Creates new jenkins jobs and manipulates the state of existing jobs using the jenkins python plugin.
+Jenkins jobs are represented using an XML data structure, so job manipulations usually involve pulling existing XML and running search/replaces over them.
+ * Pushes files to the jenkins server via SSH in a order to set jenkins job build numbers

+One major complexity of the deploy system is version numbers.
+Since there is no central place that tracks the current CommCare release version, we pull the version from several different places.

+ * When we want to get the last hotfixed version, we do so by parsing the release git tags in the given repository, which should always be something like `commcare_2.23.0`.
+ * When we create a jenkins job for the next release, we pull the `VERSION` environment variable set in the `commcare-android` jenkins job, which is always set to the next unreleased CommCare version.

+Things to watch out for

+ * The scripts manipulate git tags using local versions of the code repositories.
+It is possible to mess things up if you are in the middle of running a part of the release and decide to checkout a branch or make changes to the code base.
+In the future it would be good to migrate the scripts to run on a server so that we don't have to worry about this issue.